TheEnginesOfCreation/EntityPlus/EntityPlus.md

 For an overview of all features in EntityPlus, download the level designer manual here: https://github.com/TheEnginesOfCreation/EntityPlus/releases/tag/1.1.4

+## Additional info about the 1.1.10 release ##
+  * `[`Added] "loottarget" key to target\_botspawn to allow bots to drop items or holdables when fragged.
+  * `[`Fixed] Spawning a bot causes scores to be written to wrong file in multi-bsp levels.
+  * `[`Changed] New backpack model by DaEngineer.
+  * `[`Changed] Removed target_script from gamecode.
+The entity type no longer exists.

+Most important changes:

+**loottarget key for target\_botspawn**

+Bots normally don't drop weapons or items when they die in EntityPlus.
+Many games reward the player for dealing with enemies by dropping loot when the enemy is killed.
+To facilitate this type of reward, EntityPlus now allows level designers to set a loottarget key on target\_botspawn entities.
+The value of the key is the targetname (or targetname2) value of any item (weapons, ammo, health, armor, powerups) or holdable (medkit, teleporter, keys).
+The targeted item or holdable won't spawn into the level (similar to how target\_give works) but is dropped by the bot when it dies.

+**multi-bsp level fix**

+A long standing bug caused scores to be written to a file with the wrong filename when bots were spawned in a multi-bsp file level (levels which use the target\_mapchange entity).
+If you make and release a multi-bsp level, it is advised to set your level's minversion (in the .arena file) to at least 1.1.10

 ## Additional info about the 1.1.4 release ##
   * `[`Fixed] notarget console command does nothing.
   * `[`Fixed] Entities with matching targetname2 don't respond to target\_modify.